Prometric | DHA | HAAD mock test 3

 19.

-A health care provider prescribes simvastatin (Zocor) 20 mg daily for elevated cholesterol and triglyceride levels for a middle-age female.
-Which is most important for the nurse to teach the client to do when initially taking this medication?
+A 45-year-old woman is prescribed simvastatin (Zocor) 20 mg daily for elevated cholesterol and triglyceride levels.
+During the initial teaching session, what is the most important instruction the nurse should provide regarding the safe use of this medication?

 20.

-Methylphenidate (Ritalin) has been prescribed for a 7-yearold child with attention deficit/hyperactivity disorder (ADHD) to be taken with meals.
-What rationale should the nurse provide for the parents about the timing of medication administration?
+A 7-year-old child with attention deficit/hyperactivity disorder (ADHD) is prescribed methylphenidate (Ritalin) to be taken with meals.
+When teaching the parents, what rationale should the nurse provide for administering the medication with food?

 21.

-A client with acute respiratory distress syndrome is intubated and placed on a ventilator.
-What should the nurse do when caring for this client and the mechanical ventilator?
+A client with acute respiratory distress syndrome (ARDS) is intubated and receiving mechanical ventilation in the ICU.
+What is an essential nursing intervention when caring for this client and the ventilator?

 22.